paroomk/RBC_chebyshev/README.txt

 This is the Chebyshev code.

-It currently contains solves for the heat and Stokes equations.
-Soon it will contain the full 2D RB equations.
+It is not as user-friendly as the finite-difference code yet but it runs well.

+Things to do:
+1.)
+Input file
+2.)
+VTK support?  .txt format may be enough
+3.)
+Adaptive time-stepping